Police Tactical Unit (Singapore): Incidents

-Uniforms and Equipment
+Uniforms

 The Police Tactical Unit officers have traditionally worn the Combat Dress, also known as the no. 4 police uniform.
 This consists of a blue beret, long-sleeved blue polyester shirt with concealed plastic buttons, black combat belt, blue combat trousers, and black combat boots.
-The sleeves may be folded up during the day, and rolled down at dusk or during tactical training and operations.
+The sleeves may be folded up during the day and rolled down at dusk or during tactical training and operations.

 In 2005, the uniform underwent a major review, and a new tactical uniform was introduced.
 The red beret was introduced to facilitate ease of spotting PTU officers in the event of a major crowd control incident.
 The combat uniform was also redesigned to a more loose-fitting attire with utility pockets, and the material changed to a cotton-polyester mix which is more durable and fire resistant.
 The colour of the uniform is also changed to a darker shade of blue for tactical purposes.
 High-heel boots with garters were also introduced.

+Equipment

 The PTU officers are equipped with a variegated arsenal of weapons, such as riot gears, pepper spray, batons, the Heckler & Koch HK69A1 tear gas launcher, the Heckler & Koch USP semi-auto pistol and the Heckler and Koch MP5 sub-machine gun.